 Note: the names of the uploaded files will be generated automatically by the system.

 Following the submission deadline candidates' applications will be forwarded to the EFIS-affiliated National Society to which they belong.
 Thereafter, National Societies - entrusted with the task of establishing their own selection/nomination panels, if necessary - will review applications and, based on the quality of proposals, ultimately formulate two (2) nominations, one in immunology and one in allergology, to be formally submitted to the ACTERIA Prizes Selection Jury.

-Prize winners will be announced in early May 2018.
+Prize winners will be announced in May 2021.

 * A "grace period" will be applied to account for extended gaps in an applicant's research career for purposes of maternity leave, military service, etc. Generally, however, this will not exceed 12-18 months.
 Particularly significant extensions of the 10-year time limit will be carefully evaluated by the National Society to which the applicant belongs and must be appropriately justified.